Ajzu/competitive-programming/CompetitiveProgramming/CodeForces/ProblemSet/ProblemSetReadMe.txt

 ﻿
 Solve ProblemSet are:
-	Wrong Subtraction - WrongSubtraction.cs
+	1. Wrong Subtraction - WrongSubtraction.cs
+	2. In Search of an Easy Problem - InSearchOfAnEasyProblem.cs
-	Bear and Big Brother- BearAndBigBrother.cs
+	3. Bear and Big Brother- BearAndBigBrother.cs
 In Progress ProblemSet are:
-	In Search of an Easy Problem - InSearchOfAnEasyProblem.cs